github-usman/mern-xcelore/README.md

 - Pagination and Search: Added pagination from ```[.ENV]``` and search from ```[query params]``` functionality to the user list in the admin panel.

-# BACKEND POSTMAN API:
+# BACKEND POSTMAN collection API:

+# Project: Admin

-## End-point: Admin Registration -- Without any AUTH
+## End-point: for the first time Admin Registration
 ### Method: POST
 >```
 >http://localhost:5000/api/v1/admin/first-time-admin-hidden/register